Geography of the Soviet Union: Before 1985

 In spite of a series of environmental laws and regulations passed in the 1970s, authentic environmental protection in the Soviet Union did not become a major concern until General Secretary Mikhail Gorbachev came to power in March 1985.
 Without an established regulatory agency and an environmental protection infrastructure, enforcement of existing laws was largely ignored.
 Only occasional and isolated references appeared on such issues as air and water pollution, soil erosion, and wasteful use of natural resources in the 1970s.
 There were various reasons for not implementing environmental safeguards.
 In cases where land and industry were state owned and managed when air and water were polluted, the state was most often the agent of this pollution.
 Second, and this was true especially under Joseph Stalin's leadership, the resource base of the country was viewed as limitless and free.
 Third, in the Cold War rush to modernize and to develop heavy industry, concern for damage to the environment and related damage to the health of Soviet citizens would have been viewed as detrimental to progress.
 Fourth, advanced means of pollution control and environmental protection can be an expensive, high-technology industry, and even in the mid-1980s many of the Soviet Union's systems to control harmful emissions were inoperable or of foreign manufacture.

-Environmentalists such as American John Muir were the chief agents of bringing environmental concerns to the attention of the public, whereupon they became political concerns; such leaders were not given a voice in the USSR, they did not step forward, or they did not exist.
-Most certainly they did not exist in 1867 when Muir first began distributing his writing in the US.
-His efforts to promote environmentalism began 50 years before the start of the Bolshevik Revolution in late 1917 and the ensuing Russian Civil War (1918–21), known collectively as the Russian Revolution.
-The Soviet Union had not begun to exist until then.